miklevin/MikeLev.in/api.md

 ```

-Sample Output:
+**Sample Output**:

     Number of URLs with short titles: 675080

-Rationale: Knowing the number of URLs with short titles helps gauge the scope of potential title optimizations across the site.
+**Rationale**: Knowing the number of URLs with short titles helps gauge the scope of potential title optimizations across the site.
 By determining this count upfront, you can decide if a full data download is necessary or if a more focused approach will be effective.
 This preliminary check prevents excessive data transfer and streamlines the analysis process.

 # Download CSV: How To Download Up to 10K URLs Having Short Titles As a CSV